 - After a meeting, ask the client/prospect for referrals.
 Do homework beforehand on potential contacts in their network.

-Disclosure: Tyler Ric Holden uses Holden Financial Group as a marketing name for doing business as representatives of Northwestern Mutual.
-Holden Financial Group is not a registered investment advisor, broker-dealer, insurance agency, or federal savings bank.
+Disclosure: Tyler Ric Holden uses Resolute Wealth Partners as a marketing name for doing business as a representative of Northwestern Mutual.
+Resolute Wealth Partners is not a registered investment advisor, broker-dealer, insurance agency, or federal savings bank.
 Northwestern Mutual is the marketing name for The Northwestern Mutual Life Insurance Company, Milwaukee, WI, (NM) (life and disability insurance, annuities, and life insurance with long-term care benefits) and its subsidiaries.
 Tyler Ric Holden is a representative of Northwestern Mutual Wealth Management Company (NMWMC), Milwaukee, WI (fiduciary and fee-based financial planning services), a subsidiary of NM and federal savings bank.
 All NMWMC products and services are offered only by properly credentialed representatives who operate from agency offices of NMWMC.
 Representative is an insurance agent of NM and Northwestern Long Term Care Insurance Company, Milwaukee, WI, (long-term care insurance) a subsidiary of NM, and a registered representative of Northwestern Mutual Investment Services, LLC (NMIS) (securities), a subsidiary of NM, broker-dealer, registered investment advisor and member FINRA and SIPC.
 This publication is not intended as legal or tax advice.
 Financial representatives do not give legal or tax advice.
 Taxpayers should seek advice based on their particular circumstances from an independent tax advisor.
 As each investor’s tax-planning needs are unique, investors should consult with their tax-planning attorney prior to implementing any tax-reduction strategy, including tax-loss harvesting.

 Photography by Diane Huntress